FIFA 22 Ones to Watch guide

 Just in case you've been away from FUT for a while, Ones to Watch cards aren't gold, silver, or bronze, but 'live' in the sense that their stats can improve the better they perform at the new club at which they've recently arrived, with their base stats at least the same as the player's highest In-Form.
 If you bought the Ultimate Edition you'll get a OTW card free, but it'll be untradeable so you can't make any coins on it.

-Anyway, while leaks are online suggesting who'll be in Team 1, here are the confirmed Ones to Watch cards:
+Anyway, here are the confirmed Ones to Watch cards (some of whom are in Team 1 (above):

 |Player